Pediatric myocarditis is inflammation of the heart muscle in an infant or young child.

-The doctor may hear a rapid heartbeat or abnormal heart sounds while listening to the child’s chest with a stethoscope.
-A physical examination may detect fluid in the lungs and swelling in the legs in older children.
+The doctor may hear a rapid heartbeat or abnormal heart sounds while listening to the child's chest with a stethoscope.
+A physical exam may detect fluid in the lungs and swelling in the legs in older children.

 There may be signs of infection, including fever and rashes.

 A chest x-ray can show enlargement (swelling) of the heart.
 If the health care provider suspects myocarditis based on the exam and chest x-ray, an electrocardiogram may also be done to help make the diagnosis.

 Other tests that may be needed include:

 There is no cure for myocarditis.
 The heart muscle inflammation will often go away on its own.

 The goal of treatment is to support heart function until the inflammation goes away.
 Many children with this condition are admitted to a hospital.
 Activity often needs to be limited while the heart is inflamed because it can strain the heart.

 Recovery from myocarditis depends on the cause of the problem and the child's overall health.
 Most children recover completely with proper treatment.
 However, some may have permanent heart disease.